 - foreign body – any object that can fit into the ear may injure the ear drum

-acute middle ear infections can lead to a pressured build up of puss which bursts out through the layers of the eardrum.
+- acute middle ear infections can burst out through the layers of the eardrum

 - flap or blow air in to keep moisture from building up